Abstinence and Recovery Monitoring provides :

 Family law cases that benefit from abstinence and recovery monitoring are cases that include high conflict, multiple treatment/relapse episodes, dual diagnosis, vulnerable children, high levels of denial and adversarial co-parent relationship.

-As a substance use evaluator, I have found that many family law, high risk substance related cases, continue in conflict for years, in and out of Court, unless there is accountability and appropriate case management.
+As a substance abuse evaluator, I have found that many family law, high risk substance related cases, continue in conflict for years, in and out of Court, unless there is accountability and appropriate case management.
 I cannot emphasize enough the value of abstinence and recovery monitoring in these types of cases.

 For example, I recently monitored four complex substance related cases.
 I found that out of the four cases, three of them would have failed at establishing a strong footing in sobriety if it had not been for the accountability provided by monitoring.
 In one of the cases, intervention, as the monitor, redirected the course of a relapse, resulting in full recovery participation, increased parenting time and the establishment of amicable co-parenting.